Uzbekistan

 (B= breakfast, L= lunch, D= dinner, LG= local guide)

-Arrival at the guesthouse and meeting with Ali and the rest of the group before going to try some Uzbek cuisine
+Arrival at the hotel and meeting with Ali and the rest of the group before going to try some Uzbek cuisine

 First full day in Tashkent.
 We will walk through the city center and the biggest bazaar of Central Asia: Chorsu Bazaar.
-We will try the national dish at the Plov Center, visit the house/ studio of a master ceramist, and the little Applied Art museum.
+We will try the national dish at the Plov Center, visit the house/ studio of a master ceramist if we have time, and walk through the monuments and eclectic and brutalist buildings of the Soviet time.

-Inclusions: B, LG all-day, Entrance to Applied Art Museum, Taxies, and Metro
+Inclusions: B, L, LG all day, Entrance to Applied Art Museum, transport if needed and Metro

-We catch an early train to Samarkand and arrive at around 11 am.
-Transfer to the hotel (by taxi) and after dropping bags at the guesthouse we will start visiting the capital of the Timur empire and its breathtaking mosques and Madrassas
+We catch an early train to Samarkand and arrive at around 10.30 am.
+Transfer to the hotel, and after dropping bags at the guesthouse, we will start visiting the capital of the Timur empire and its breathtaking mosques and Madrasas.
+Dinner will be included at a local house.

-Inclusions: B, LG half-day, Entrances to Registan Square, Bibi Khanum mosque, Shah-I-Zinda complex, Gur Emir, Train and Public transportation
+Inclusions: B, D, LG half-day, Entrances to Registan Square, Bibi Khanum mosque, Shah-I-Zinda complex, Gur Emir, Train, and Public transportation

-First the first half of the day we will follow the Silk Road history through blue domes, dusty alleys, and Soviet, breezy boulevards.
-The rest of the day will be on our own with the opportunity of visiting some more places, attending wine testing, or wandering around the Old City.
+In the first half of the day, we will follow the history of the Silk Road through blue domes, dusty alleys, and Soviet, breezy boulevards.
+The rest of the day will be on our own with the opportunity to visit some more places, attend wine testing, or wander around the Old City.

 InclusionsB, LG half day